tencent cloud

 Go

-// Construct a producer
+// Create a producer.

 Producer<byte[]> producer = pulsarClient.newProducer()

-// Disable batch operation
+// Disable the batch feature.

 .enableBatching(false)